 • Wandering eyes

 • Blurred vision

 If you have any concerns about your child’s vision please call us on 0118 981 0267.

 Laser corrective eye surgery can be used to correct short sightedness and long sightedness.

-Although we don’t offer laser surgery we do offer lens exchange.
+Although we do not offer laser surgery we do referrals for lens exchange assessment.

 Lens exchange, also known as clear lens extraction, is corrective surgery for people who are presbyopic (who struggle with both distance and near correction).
 This means your ophthalmologist may only consider it if you are over the age of 50.
 However, it can be a better option than corrective laser eye surgery.

 The procedure involves replacing the natural lens (which develops into cataract) with an intraocular lens (plastic lens).
 There are various options with lens exchange to correct short sightedness, long sightedness and presbyopia.